hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

 also takes count correspanding to the table at :changes
 96: vit/dit/cit work on html
 97: :r!echo %:p:h - get  active directory path
+or indded ctrl-r + % in ex/insert mode!!!
-98: r!echo %:p - get file
+oo98: r!echo %:p - get file
 99: cat/dat/vat highlight tags and everythin in between....
 100:gd is like f12 in vscode......
 101:gD opens refs in vscode.....
 102: cE cuts until blank space hit....also see dE.....yE
-103: O goes to left/right in vblock - but not in Vline....
+103: O(o not 0) goes to left/right in vblock - but not in Vline....
 104: g; leaps can be numbered ie 2g; so we can go back in time....
 105: ``jumps to last jump, '' is similar....`0/`1 etc goes to jump position in sequence...
-106: pumps can be toggled with g;/g,!!!!:w
+106: jumps can be toggled with g;/g,!!!!:w
 107:ctrl-l clears terminal!!!!!
 108:you can use counts with shift+{!!!!!
 109:the shift ()jumps from white space to para to white space!!!!